 1.4 Night of Mystery

-Are you looking for virtual murder mystery games with no dearth of themes to choose from?
+Are you looking for virtual murder mystery game for work with no dearth of themes to choose from?
 Check out Night of Mystery, which includes multiple themes like Adult, All-Female, All-Male, Kids, New Year Eve and more!

 We picked the ‘Murder at the Deadwood saloon’ because of the interesting set of characters we got to play.
 The story involves finding an attendee dead at the celebration party held after Mississippi’s biggest poker tournament.
 We came up with conspiracy theories to find out who the murderer is!
 We were given our character backgrounds in advance, so we dressed up like them to make it more compelling.
 I won’t give away the ending, but it was a lot of fun and we can’t recommend it enough!